Admissions FAQs

 Does the above Communication Policy really impact my application?

-Absolutely it does.
-Those requirements are there to ensure every applicant has an equal and fair assessment of their material.
+Absolutely.
+These requirements are to ensure every applicant has an equal and fair assessment of their material.
 Therefore, we insist that all communication regarding your application be directed to the Admissions Office only.
 If you, your parents, your letter writers, supervisors, etc., reach out to the College of Medicine Dean, faculty or any other office regarding your application, it shows the Admissions Committee that you as an applicant chose not to follow instructions, and brings into question your capability of being a professional student in the MD program.

-Unfortunately this is not possible.
-We understand applicants are busy, however the College of Medicine is required to remain compliant to the federal law FERPA (Family Educational Rights and Privacy Act).
-In short, this federal law requires that our school only shares information about your application and status to you the applicant only.
+Unfortunately, this is not appropriate or legal.
+We understand applicants are busy, however the College of Medicine is required to remain compliant with the federal law, FERPA (Family Educational Rights and Privacy Act).
+In short, this federal law requires that our school only shares information about your application and status with you, the applicant.
 We cannot provide information to your parents and/or spouse, even if they are the parties paying your tuition.

 Who makes the admission decisions for the College of Medicine?

-Although the Admissions Office collects all application material, it is our Admissions Committee that reviews applications and votes on admission.
-The Admission Committee is made-up of voting members from the College of Medicine faculty, Community Physicians, and up to two students.
-The Admissions staff does not have any voting rights.
+Although the Admissions Office collects all application material, it is the Admissions Committee that reviews applications and votes on admission.
+The Admission Committee is made up of voting members from the College of Medicine faculty and Community Physicians.
+The Admissions staff does not have any voting rights and does not make any final admissions decisions.

 How does the Admissions Committee decide which applicants will be offered seats?

-The Admissions Committee will review all completed applications and select approximately 300 candidates to interview.
-After the interview is completed, the application and interview summary information will be reviewed by the committee and applicants will be assigned a status of offer made, wait list, or denied.
-After all interviews are completed, alternates will be selected from the wait list candidates.
+The Admissions Committee will review all completed applications and select candidates to interview.
+After the interview is completed, the application and interview summary information will be reviewed by the Admissions Committee and applicants will be assigned a status of Offer Made, Wait List, or Denied.
+After all interviews are completed, alternates will be selected from the Wait List candidates.
 Interviewed candidates will be notified of their final status either by mail, email or phone.
-Applicants will be notified immediately, if there is a change to their status.
+Applicants will be notified immediately if there is a change to their status.

 How can I reach the Admissions Office?